 An applicant will be notified regarding the peer review panel assigned to review the grant application.
-Peer review panel members are listed by panel on CPRIT's Web site.
-By submitting a grant application, the applicant agrees and understands that the only basis for reconsideration of a grant application is limited to an undisclosed Conflict of Interest as set forth in CPRIT's Administrative Rules, Chapter 703, Section 703.9.
+Peer review panel members are listed by panel on CPRIT's website.
+By submitting a grant application, the applicant agrees and understands that the only basis for reconsideration of a grant application is limited to an undisclosed Conflict of Interest as set forth in CPRIT's Administrative Rules, chapter 703, section 703.9.

-Communication regarding the substance of a pending application is prohibited between the grant applicant (or someone on the grant applicant's behalf) and the following individuals: an Oversight Committee Member, a Program Integration Committee Member, a Scientific Review Panel member, or a Scientific Review Council member.
-Applicants should note that the CPRIT Program Integration Committee comprises the CPRIT Chief Executive Officer, the Chief

-Scientific Officer, the Chief Prevention Officer, the Chief Product Development Officer, and the Commissioner of State Health Services.
+Communication regarding the substance of a pending application is prohibited between the grant applicant (or someone on the grant applicant's behalf) and the following individuals: an Oversight Committee Member, a PIC Member, a Scientific Review Panel member, or a Scientific Review Council member.
+Applicants should note that the CPRIT PIC comprises the CPRIT Chief Executive Officer, the Chief Scientific Officer, the Chief Prevention Officer, the Chief Product Development Officer, and the Commissioner of State Health Services.
 The prohibition on communication begins on the first day that grant applications for the particular grant mechanism are accepted by CPRIT and extends until the grant applicant receives notice regarding a final decision on the grant application.
-The prohibition on communication does not apply to the time period when RFAs are announced and the CPRIT Application Receipt System opens.
+The prohibition on communication does not apply to the time period when RFAs are announced and CARS opens.
 Intentional, serious, or frequent violations of this rule may result in the disqualification of the grant application from further consideration for a grant award.